ashvardanian/less_slow.cpp/README.md

 - __40x faster trigonometry:__ Speed-up standard library functions like [`std::sin`](https://en.cppreference.com/w/cpp/numeric/math/sin) in just 3 lines of code.
 - __4x faster logic with [`std::ranges`](https://en.cppreference.com/w/cpp/ranges):__ Reduce stack usage and reuse registers more efficiently.
 - __Compiler optimizations beyond `-O3`:__ Learn about less obvious flags and techniques for another 2x speedup.
-- __Need matrix multiplications?__ Check how a 3x3x3 GEMM can be 60% slower than 4x4x4, despite 60% fewer ops.
+- __Multiplying matrices?__ Check how a 3x3x3 GEMM can be 70% slower than 4x4x4, despite 60% fewer ops.
 - __How many if conditions are too many?__ Test your CPU's branch predictor with just 10 lines of code.
-- __Iterative vs. recursive algorithms:__ Avoid pitfalls that could cause a `SEGFAULT` or slow your program.
+- __Prefer recursion to iteration?__ Measure the depth at which your algorithm with `SEGFAULT`.
 - __How not to build state machines:__ Compare `std::variant`, `virtual` functions, and C++20 coroutines.
 - __Scaling to many cores?__ Learn how to use OpenMP, Intel's oneTBB, or your custom thread pool.
+- __How to handle JSON avoiding memory allocations?__ Is it easier with C or C++ libraries?

 To read, jump to the [`less_slow.cpp` source file](https://github.com/ashvardanian/less_slow.cpp/blob/main/less_slow.cpp) and read the code snippets and comments.
 Follow the instructions below to run the code in your environment and compare it to the comments as you read through the source.